Yohansgit/Genomic-Data-Analysis-for-Cancer-Subtype-Classification/README.md

 **Insight:**
 Dimensionality reduction via **PCA** confirmed that **Basal-like**, **HER2E**, and **Normal** form distinct clusters in transcription space.
 In contrast, **Luminal A** and **Luminal B** exhibit considerable overlap-biologically expected finding given their shared estrogen receptor positivity and luminal epithelial origin.
-The clear separation of **Normal** samples form all tumor subtypes validates sample purity and underscore the transcriptional divergence between tumor and non-tumor tissue.
+The clear separation of **Normal** samples from all tumor subtypes validates sample purity and underscore the transcriptional divergence between tumor and non-tumor tissue.

 Notably, the first two PCs explain only a modest variance (18%), highlighting the complexity and multi-factorial nature of tumor transcriptomes.
-This suggests that intristic subtype is a major source of variation along with immune infiltration, stromal composition, and batch effects.
+This suggests that intrinsic subtype is a major source of variation along with immune infiltration, stromal composition, and batch effects.

 **🤖 Finding 2: High Classification Accuracy with Random Forest**